4myc/le-chat/README.md

 ## Installation

-1. Clone this repo and cd into the folder in Terminal.
+1. Clone this repo and cd into the folder in the terminal.

 ```
 git clone <repo url>